mlabs-haskell/hydra-auction-onchain/docs/spec.md

-To discover the bidder-auction authorizations from the seller, query the seller's personal oracle address and filter out utxos that don't contain the seller's personal oracle token.
+To discover the bidder-auction authorizations from the seller, query the seller's personal oracle address and filter out utxos that don't contain the seller's personal oracle token and/or don't relate to the auction based on `auctionId`

 Overall, this is a completely optional mechanism for the seller to communicate authorization to bidders for auction participation.
-In princple, the auction app could just as easily generate a QR code that the seller could share on Discord, Twitter, WhatsApp, etc.
+In principle, the auction app could just as easily generate a QR code that the seller could share on Discord, Twitter, WhatsApp, etc.